rhearmas/cardboardbot/README.md

 <h1 align="center">Credits</h1>

 - [SharpBot, a selfbot for Discord](https://github.com/RayzrDev/SharpBot) was actually my source for most of these cool commands!
-Huge kudos for making a cool selfbot.
+Huge kudos to [RayzrDev](https://github.com/RayzrDev) for making a cool selfbot.

 - This was initially an edit to [GuideBot, the boilerplate example bot in Discord.js](https://github.com/AnIdiotsGuide/guidebot).
 It has some minor edits to the base code, but most of the basic stuff came from this very example bot.